Get all the latest data for Hiroshima

 What is driving property prices up or down in Hiroshima as of 2026?

-As of early 2026, the top three factors driving property prices in Hiroshima are the completed Hiroshima Station transformation (boosting nearby values), rising construction and material costs (pushing new-build prices higher), and mortgage rate normalization (which is starting to cap buyer budgets).
+As of early 2026, the top three factors currently driving property prices in Hiroshima are the station-area convenience boost from the completed Hiroshima Station redevelopment, rising construction and replacement costs pushing up new-build prices (and lifting resale along with them), and persistent scarcity of well-located land in central wards like Naka-ku and Minami-ku.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Hiroshima here.